thiagodnf/bubble-chart-for-gnuplot/README.md

 ## Usage

 You need to enter labels separated by ";".
-Further information, use the "example" option on app.
+Further quadrants, use the "example" option on app.
 Generate the script and run following command on terminal:

 ```sh
 $ gnuplot script.gnu